Louisiana Maritime Academy

 FREQUENTLY ASKED QUESTIONS

 LMA is currently working to develop program curriculum and to get approval from the U.S. Coast Guard.
-The goal to open for students is Fall 2028.
+The goal is to open for students is Fall 2028.
 This timeline may change based off program approval from the Coast Guard.

 Students completing the course of instruction at LMA will receive a Bachelor of Science in Marine Transportation and will also complete all requirements to test for their 3rd Mate Unlimited Tonnage Oceans merchant marine credential from the Coast Guard.